xiix0/scam/README.md

+Q:	How many hardware engineers does it take to change a light bulb?
+A:	None.
+We'll fix it in software.

+Q:	How many system programmers does it take to change a light bulb?
+A:	None.
+The application can work around it.

-Q:	How does a hacker fix a function which
+Q:	How many software engineers does it take to change a light bulb?
-	doesn't work for all of the elements in its domain?
-A:	He changes the domain.
+A:	None.
+We'll document it in the manual.

+Q:	How many tech writers does it take to change a light bulb?
+A:	None.
+The user can figure it out.